We are where you live, work and play.

 Ensuring Healthy Environments

 Being an Iowan should help our health, not harm it.
-We're working to increase opportunities for people to incorporate physical activity into their everyday lives, advocating for Safe Routes to School, a policy to support safe walking and bicycling.
+We're working to increase opportunities for people to incorporate physical activity into their everyday lives, advocating for Move DSM, a complete multi-modal transportation network for pedestrians, bikes, transit and automobiles.
 We're also working to make nutritious foods more accessible and affordable for all.

 Strengthening the Economy

 A community's well-being is directly related to the health of its local economy.
 The American Heart Association is helping reverse the tax burden from obesity and disease-related healthcare costs by increasing taxes on items that contribute to disease, like sugar sweetened beverages and tobacco.
 Knowing Iowans spend time commuting and working, we are helping local businesses create comprehensive workplace wellness programs that help people get active on the job.